 They say experience is the best teacher.
 So, what better way is there to learn than from someone who has experienced what you’re going through?

 Jane Gross found herself taking care of her 85-year old mother.
 She faced challenges that she had never imagined before.
-From struggling to move her mother to an assisted living facility to dealing with the seemingly never-ending costs that came with it, the ordeal was taxing on her time and psyche.
+From struggling to move her mother to an assisted living facility to dealing with the seemingly never-ending costs and emotional stress that came with it, the ordeal was taxing on her time and psyche.

 This book goes for $14.69 as a paperback and $28.90 as a hardcover.
 You can also get it as a PDF or an audiobook.